eyeonus/Trade-Dangerous/README.txt

    value for demand/stock levels "0" instead of "-1". (-1 means 'unknown'.
    Use this option if you are editing timestamps and stock levels and all those '-'s get in your way)
+. (gazelle) Moved Star, System, etc data out of ".sql" file and into per-table ".csv" files.
+This should make it much easier for people to share and synchronize data and make it less daunting for people to maintain their data files.
+Great work, Gazelle!

 v4.2.3 Oct 17/2014
 .
 (ShadowGar, Smacker65) Imported Harbinger and RedWizzard system data,